iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - **Permission** can be given to them using _Roles_
 - the example, `EmergencyAccess` IAM user you create is specifically for use only when your user in IAM Identity Center credentials are unavailable. [more](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started-iam-user.html)

 **IAM Roles**

-- It is similar to an IAM user, but is not associated with a specific person.
+- It is _similar_ to an IAM user, but is not associated with a specific person.
 It is identity with specific permission.
+- Roles are used by **services to talk** to each other.
+Eg, you can give a role to the EC2 machine to read and write to the S3 bucket and RDS and DynamoDB.
+Similarly all services need authentication and _signed API calls_ in each request.
 - Instead of being uniquely associated with one person, a role is **intended to be assumable** by anyone who needs it.
 - It doesn't have long-term credentials, instead it provides you with **temporary security credentials**.
 - IAM Identity Center and other AWS services **automatically create roles** for their services.